-Workers’ Compensation Attorneys in Florida Help You Receive the Benefits You Deserve
+Workers’ Compensation Attorney in Florida Helps You Receive the Benefits You Deserve

 Guiding clients in Lakeland, Wauchula, Bartow, Haines City, Lake Wales, Winter Haven and Sebring through the complex insurance process

 Suffering an injury on the job is a frustrating and painful experience, especially if the pain causes you to miss out on work for an extended period of time.
 Hopefully, workers’ compensation insurance will help you collect payments from your employer in the event of a job-related injury.

 However, the insurance system can often become too complex to navigate on your own.
 Many times, an insurance company unjustly denies a claim, making it necessary for you to get a law firm involved in the matter.
 Experienced lawyer Nora Leto at Kaylor, Kaylor & Leto, P.A. represents workers who have been injured throughout the counties of Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange.

 Workers’ compensation is a type of insurance in the state of Florida that provides help with medical bills and disability payments to employees who have been injured on the job, regardless of who is at fault.
 In exchange for this no-fault coverage, employees cannot sue their employers for injuries suffered while working, if the employee is receiving benefits.
 Conversely, employers cannot sue employees for causing an accident.
 The state of Florida demands that all employers carry workers’ compensation insurance if:

 - You are an industry, other than construction, that has four or more full- or part-time employees

 - You run a construction company with more than one other employee.

 - You are part of any state or local government.

 - You are an agricultural farmer with more than five regular employees and/or 12 seasonal employees who have provided you with labor for more than 30 days.